benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ### Fulfillment Offerings

-Fulfillment Offerings are a **set of price offers that a consumer has for receiving the items in their cart**, as determined by the [Fulfillment Offerings API](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"}.
+Fulfillment Offerings are a **set of price offers that a consumer has for receiving the items in their Cart**, as determined by the [Fulfillment Offerings API](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"}.

 Offerings can vary at any moment in time based on:

 - Consumer information
 - Delivery destinations (i.e. shipping addresses, store IDs, pickup locations, email addresses, GPS coordinates)
-- Items in cart
+- Items in Cart
 - Total item prices
 - Available discounts/promotions